varlackc/CodingChallenges/README.md

 * Local JSON
     - Get local json data in external files locally.

-Other Coding Challenges will be added as needed
+Other Coding Challenges will be added as needed.